magdalenapaluch1/Portfolio/README.md

 # PORTFOLIO - Software Testing

 ## ABOUT ME
 I have 4,5 years of experience in design.
 I have got experience with creating technical documentation.
-Last three years I worked in designed teams in rail industry and earlier worked in FTTH projects for corporate client.
-I am oriented for technical sector, especially oil and gas industry.
-I like learning new things e.g. now I'm learning new language: Danish or when I have enough time I'm trying to crocheting.
-My guilty pleasure is playing Counter Strike: Global Offensive with friends.
+Last three years, I worked in designed teams in the rail industry and on FTTH projects for corporate clients.
+I am oriented in the technical sector, especially in the oil and gas industry.
+I like learning new things e.g. now I'm learning a new language: Danish or when I have enough time I'm trying to crochet.
+My guilty pleasure is playing Counter-Strike: Global Offensive with friends.
 ## TOOLS
 * Jira
 * TestLink